Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 \begin{lemma} Fix a finite type $A$-scheme $X$.
 The nilpotent coherent perverse complexes

-form an additive subcategory of $\mathrm{Perv}_{coh}(X[F])$ closed under subobjects, quotient objects, and extensions; in particular, $\mathrm{Perv}_{coh,nil}(X[F]) \subset \mathrm{Perv}_{coh}(X[F])$ is a Serre subcategory. \end{lemma}
+form an additive subcategory of $\Perv_{coh}(X[F])$ closed under subobjects, quotient objects, and extensions; in particular, $\Perv_{coh,nil}(X[F]) \subset \Perv_{coh}(X[F])$ is a Serre subcategory. \end{lemma}

-\begin{proof} Say $0 \to K \to L \to M \to 0$ is an exact sequence in $\mathrm{Perv}_{coh}(X[F])$.
+\begin{proof} Say $0 \to K \to L \to M \to 0$ is an exact sequence in $\Perv_{coh}(X[F])$.
 It is enough to show that $L$ is nilpotent exactly when $K$ and $M$ are nilpotent.
-If $K$ and $M$ are nilpotent, then it is clear that $L$ is nilpotent, as nilpotence of objects in $D^b_{coh}(X[F])$ can be characterized as the vanishing of the perfection.
+If $K$ and $M$ are nilpotent (meaning their perfection is zero), then applying the exact perfection functor to the above exact sequence, shows that the perfection of $L$ is also zero; hence $L$ is nilpotent.
 Conversely, assume $L$ is nilpotent.
 We must show that $K$ and $M$ are nilpotent.
 It is enough to check this for the stalks, so fix some $x \in X$.
-By functoriality, the nilpotence of $L$ implies that each $H^i_x(L_x)$ is a nilpotent cofinite Frobenius module over $\calO_{X,x}$.
+By functoriality, the nilpotence of $L$ implies that each $H^i_x(L_x)$ is a nilpotent cofinite Frobenius module over $\calO_{X,x}$ for all $i$.
 By Corollary~\ref{PervCof} and Construction~\ref{PervCohStalks}, we also know that for any perverse coherent $\calO_{X,x}$-module $N$, we have $H^i_x(N) = 0$ unless $i = -d(x)$.
 Consequently, the perversity of $K$, $L$, and~$M$ implies that the sequence

 is exact, and that the local cohomology modules for $K_x$, $L_x$, and $M_x$ vanish in all other degrees.
-Now the nilpotence of $H^i_x(L_x)$ implies that both $H^i_x(K_x)$ and $H^i_x(M_x)$ have trivial perfection (as passage to the perfection is exact) for all $i$.
-Corollary~\ref{LyubeznikNilp} implies that $K_x$ and $M_x$ also have trivial perfection, so they are indeed nilpotent. \end{proof}
+Now the nilpotence of $H^{-d(x)}_x(L_x)$ implies that both $H^{-d(x)}_x(K_x)$ and $H^{-d(x)}_x(M_x)$ have trivial perfection (as passage to the perfection is exact).
+Since for $i \neq {-d(x)}$ these modules are zero they also have trivial perfection.
+Hence Proposition~\ref{HolonomicLocalCoh} implies that $K_x$ and $M_x$ also have trivial perfection, so they are indeed nilpotent. \end{proof}

 \begin{construction}[Perverse holonomic Frobenius modules and perverse $\FFp$-sheaves] Denote by